architecture-building-systems/CityEnergyAnalyst/docs/how-to-contribute.rst

 #.
 Claim your CEA T-shirt!

 Step 1.
-Create and user story/Issue
+Create a User Story/Issue
 -----------------------------------------------------------

 If you decide to contribute to CEA is because you might have already an problem/feature in mind to solve/implement.
 We call these features User Stories.